 Improved Fluid Distribution System for Bioreactor Landfills

 Landfills to treat solid waste are divided into two primary categories, the "dry tomb" and the bioreactor landfill.
 The key difference between these two types resides in the fact that bioreactor landfills require controlled addition of leachate or moisture to the solid waste in the landfill.
 These types of landfills are considered to be more environmentally friendly.
-The effective recirculation of a leachate and other liquids, or fluids (such as steam or air) to the solid waste in the landfill is a major component in a bioreactor landfill.
+The effective recirculation of a leachate and other liquids, or fluids (such as septage and gas well condensate) to the solid waste in the landfill is a major component in a bioreactor landfill.
 The injection of the leachate or moisture into the bioreactor landfill increases the rate of waste decomposition, and thus makes the landfill more efficient and effective.

 Description of Technology

 This invention utilizes a perforated pipe that is positioned adjacent a permeable layer which has hydraulic conductivity.
 The permeable layer is arranged on a portion of the solid waste in a bioreactor landfill.
 A leachate fluid is injected into the perforated pipe under positive pressure so that the fluid exiting the pipe is distributed to the solid waste adjacent to the permeable layer in a uniform manner.
-Various claims of this invention include methods for collecting and re-circulating waste treatment liquids, and collecting and removing occurring gases from solid waste in the landfill.
-A system for injecting fluid into waste in landfill is also claimed as well as a method for determining physical characteristics of solid waste in landfill.
+Various claims of this invention include methods for collecting and re-circulating waste treatment liquids (leachate recirculation, leachate management), and collecting and removing occurring gases from solid waste in the landfill.
+The permeable layer may include a layer of reactive material that acts to reduce the reduce the concentration of contaminants in the waste treatment liquid (leachate treatment).
+A system for injecting fluid into waste in landfill is also claimed as well as a method for determining physical characteristics

 - Allows continued use of active landfill: Installation in actively used landfills is possible without interruption.